This Is Going To Hurt

-This book was recommended to me by a friend of mine who is not usually a reader.
-With two young kids and a full time job, she never seems to find the time for casual reading, in fact I can count on one hand the books that she says she has read in full.
-This is however, a good indication for me of a good book.
-If she’s managed to make the time to read it, and not only that, but read it in the space of one week, then it is definitely something I should be reading.
+This is going to hurt was recommended to me by a friend of mine who is not usually a reader.
+With two young kids and a full-time job, she never seems to find the time for casual reading, in fact, I can count on one hand the books that she says she has read in full.
+This is, however, a good indication for me of a good book.
+If she’s managed to take the time to read it, and not only that but read it in the space of one week, then it is definitely something I should be reading.
 She lent me this book straight after she managed to get through it in less than a week, but not just that, she loved it.
-And as a result I bought her the Xmas version of this book for her Christmas present this year, and she finished that before Christmas Day even rolled around.
+And as a result, I bought her the Xmas version of this book for her Christmas present this year, and she finished that before Christmas Day even rolled around.
 “Twas the night shift before Christmas”.

 I have seen this book doing the rounds for the past couple of years.
 It was originally published in 2017 by Picador and is described as a “collection of diary entries written by Kay during his medical training from 2004 – 2010.

 Although Kay is a comedy writer now, something which does come through in his writing.
-There are some very hard hitting and emotional stories in this book, stories of when child birth goes wrong or when gynaecological issues cause major health issues and in some cases even death to the patient/patients.
-It is not a book for the faint hearted, you need to go into it with your eyes open.
+There are some very hard-hitting and emotional stories in this book, stories of when childbirth goes wrong or when gynecological issues cause major health issues and in some cases even death to the patient/patients.
+It is not a book for the faint-hearted, you need to go into it with your eyes open.

 Ultimately, this book is the story of a junior doctor who spent the first ten years of his life, working his arse off, making huge life sacrifices and who eventually gave it all up because the emotional and psychological strain became too much, in a system where mental health and support is not on the radar, let alone openly talked about.